michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 For a limited number of files like in the example above working with a database is not necessary but databases have several advantages^[[opentextbc.ca - Database Design](https://opentextbc.ca/dbdesign01/chapter/chapter-3-characteristics-and-benefits-of-a-database)]:

->* Data Independance (your colleagues might want to access the data with Python or Matlab)
+>* Data Independence (your colleagues might want to access the data with Python or Matlab)
 >* Insulation between data and program
 >* Support for multiple views of data (subsets of the data for different users)
 >* Centralized control over data